 Edward Nesbit is an English composer based in London.
-His works have been performed by groups such as the London Symphony Orchestra, BBC Symphony Orchestra, Mahler Chamber Orchestra, Guildhall Symphony Orchestra, the Orchestre National de Lorraine, the Nouvel Ensemble Moderne, Britten Sinfonia and members of the Philharmonia Orchestra in venues including Wigmore Hall, Royal Festival Hall, Purcell Room and Barbican Hall; his work has also been broadcast on BBC Radio 3.
+His works have been performed by groups such as the London Symphony Orchestra, BBC Symphony Orchestra, Mahler Chamber Orchestra, NOSPR, Guildhall Symphony Orchestra, the Orchestre National de Lorraine, the Nouvel Ensemble Moderne, Britten Sinfonia and members of the Philharmonia Orchestra in venues including Wigmore Hall, Royal Festival Hall, Purcell Room and Barbican Hall; his work has also been broadcast on BBC Radio 3.
 His song cycle A Pretence of Wit was shortlisted for the vocal category of the 2013 British Composer Awards.

 Edward has a particular interest in vocal music.
 In addition to three song cycles, he has written an increasingly extensive catalogue of choral music including: Psalm 121, which was commissioned by Malvern College for the school's 150th anniversary; Balulalow, which is published by Cadenza Music in their En Bethlehem anthology; a Mass; and In to Plain Ways, which was the winner of New Music for St. Paul’s 2015, and was premiered in St. Paul’s Cathedral in December 2015.